Sandbox

 Network follows the configured policy: none emits no network rules, loopback allows localhost endpoints, and full allows network*.

 Resource rlimits are not applied on macOS.
-Applying them from the server requires a pre_exec hook, which forces a fork path from an already-running multithreaded process before Python starts. mistral.rs keeps the Seatbelt sandbox for filesystem and network isolation; use a container or VM when macOS deployments need hard memory, CPU, or process-count caps.
+Applying them from the server requires a pre_exec hook, which forces a fork path from an already-running multithreaded process before the subprocess starts. mistral.rs keeps the Seatbelt sandbox for filesystem and network isolation; use a container or VM when macOS deployments need hard memory, CPU, or process-count caps.

 Disabling